-Jesus used this story to help the people understand that all people are our neighbors.
-No matter how different we are, God desires for us to show love to all people.
+Jesus told this parable to show that we were each created to love everyone.
 God is love, and He created us to love Him and to love others.
-We can ask God to pour His love into our heart so it overflows to others.
+We can ask God to pour His love into our hearts so it overflows to others.
 Share a personal story of a time when God showed His love to you or when His love in you poured out to others.